 Exposing agents as tools: the MCP Server connector

-The opposite direction is the MCP Server connector, which publishes your agents as MCP tools.
+For the opposite direction, create an MCP Server connector.
+It publishes your agents as MCP tools.
 Creating the connector generates an endpoint URL and a secret; each agent you link to it becomes a tool whose schema takes a required message and an optional structured payload.
-Any MCP client, Cursor, Claude Desktop, a partner application, or another agent, can then list and call your agents over JSON-RPC:
+The same endpoint supports the current 2026-07-28 stateless protocol, prior Streamable HTTP revisions, and the original HTTP/SSE transport.
+Current clients may call the optional server/discover method before their first tool request; Connic implements that method.
+Legacy clients start with initialize.

 {